-HIST 210 The Far East in the Modern World • 5 Cr.
+HIST 210 History of Modern Asia • 5 Cr.

 After completing this class, students should be able to:

 - Analyze and critically evaluate primary and secondary sources.

 - Communicate effectively both orally and in writing.